dywisor/roverlay/doc/rst/usage.rst

    http://www.omegahat.org/R/src/contrib/Aspell_0.2-0.tar.gz
    ...

 Comments are not supported.
-Assuming that such a package list exists as <at?>
-*~/roverlay/config/http_packages.list*, an example entry in the repo config file would be:
+Assuming that such a package list exists at *~/roverlay/config/http_packages.list*, an example entry in the repo config file would be: